wo-language/wo/justifications.md

 In the same realm is shadowing and keyword overloading, which I go into later.

-This abbreviation system and forcing functions to not have the same name is ironically avoided by importing from a package, which is basically the same thing as lengthening a function name anyway except with an extra `.`.
+This abbreviation system and forcing functions to not have the same name is ironically avoided by importing from a package, which is basically the same thing as lengthening a function name anyway except with an extra `.`, like `stringsContains() -> strings.Contains()`.

 ### Renaming package methods